-The Accelerated Infrastructure Fund (AIF) was announced on 3 April 2020 as part of the Planning System Acceleration Program to cut red tape and fast-track planning processes to keep people in jobs and the construction industry moving throughout the COVID-19 crisis.
+The Accelerated Infrastructure Fund (AIF) was launched on 3 April 2020 as part of the Planning System Acceleration Program, to cut red tape and fast-track planning processes to keep people in jobs and the construction industry moving throughout the COVID-19 pandemic.

 The objectives of the fund are to:

-- Fund infrastructure that unblocks development approvals and enables development activity and speed up the delivery of housing supply.
+- fund infrastructure that unblocks development approvals and enables development activity, and speeds up the delivery of housing supply

-- Encourage local councils to bring forward expenditure of local developer contributions to accelerate infrastructure delivery.
+- encourage councils to bring forward expenditure of local developer contributions to accelerate infrastructure delivery.

-During the first two rounds of AIF, the NSW Government worked in partnership with councils to accelerate $667 million toward infrastructure that is helping deliver 38 projects to unlock more than 100,000 homes and 685 hectares of employment land to create more than 3,220 jobs.
+During the first two rounds of AIF, the NSW Government worked in partnership with the Western Sydney councils to allocate $667 million toward infrastructure that is helping to accelerate the delivery of 38 projects, unlocking more than 100,000 homes and 685 hectares of employment land to create around 3,220 jobs.